 Special Needs Identification: The Army Child and Youth Services Health Screening Tool (7625-1) is required to be completed by parents to screen all children for special needs at their initial registration and annually thereafter.
 Upon identification of special needs, supporting documentation (i.e Medical Action Plans, special diet statements, health assessments) must be submitted with the screening tool and forwarded by CYS to the Army Public Health Nurse (APHN) for review.
+Once all documentation is received the APHN has a 10 day review period.
 If the child/youth has a special need, the parent may be asked to participate in the Multidisciplinary Inclusion Action Team (MIAT).